ModNation Racers: Marketing

 A demo was released on the PlayStation Store one week prior to the game's release.
 It includes limited Track, Mod and Kart creation tools and offline multiplayer and single player races.

 A month prior to the game's release, an event was held in PlayStation Home in a special events space called The Backstage Pass and the event was called the "ModSpot Challenge".
 The challenge was for users to run around the dedicated area of the space and search for certain Mods.
-This event began on April 29, 2010 in the European and North American versions.
+This event began on April 29, 2010, in the European and North American versions.
 On May 6, 2010 GameSpot began to give away Air Raid downloadable content to their members.
 On May 27, 2010, a dedicated Game Space was released in PlayStation Home for ModNation Racers called the ModNation Club.
 The space features a Sticky Wall where users can create their own stickers and it also features a kart race minigame based on ModNation Racers.
-Sweet Tooth (from Twisted Metal) with his ice cream truck is available from July 6, 2010 as a download from PlayStation Store.
+Sweet Tooth (from Twisted Metal) with his ice cream truck was released as downloadable content on July 6, 2010.
 ModNation Racers was also available as a social multiplayer game on Facebook.
-On May 16, 2011, Sony announced that along with LittleBigPlanet, inFAMOUS, Super Stardust HD, and Wipeout HD Fury, the PSP edition of ModNation racers would be given for free on the PlayStation Store for 30 days as a welcome back gesture after the PSN outage.
+On May 16, 2011, Sony announced that the PSP edition of the game would be given for free on the PlayStation Store for 30 days as a welcome back gesture after the 2011 PlayStation Network outage.

 Closure of online servers

 On April 12, 2018, it was announced that Sony Interactive Entertainment would cease all online function for the game on July 10, 2018.
 This, along with a few other PlayStation titles such as CounterSpy, LittleBigPlanet Karting, and Gravity Rush 2, would all have their online functionality removed.
-On May 3, 2018, it was announced that the online services deadline would be extended to October 10 because of the reaction by some players.
+On May 3, 2018, it was announced that the online services deadline would be extended to October 10, 2018, because of the reaction by some players.